Cirkit Designer Logo

 1 Gate (G) Controls the MOSFET switching state

-2 Drain (D) Current flows into this terminal
+2 Drain (D) Current flows from drain to source

 Usage Instructions

-2. Drain-Source Path: Connect the load between the drain and the positive supply voltage.
-The source pin should be connected to ground or the negative terminal of the power supply.
+2. Drain-Source Connection: Connect the load between the Drain (D) and the positive supply voltage.
+The Source (S) is usually connected to ground.

-3. Gate Resistor: Use a resistor (typically 10Ω to 100Ω) in series with the gate to limit inrush current and prevent oscillations.
+3. Gate Resistor: Use a resistor (typically 10Ω to 100Ω) in series with the Gate to limit inrush current and prevent damage to the MOSFET.

-4. Flyback Diode: For inductive loads (e.g., motors), add a flyback diode across the load to protect the MOSFET from voltage spikes during switching.
+4. Flyback Diode: For inductive loads (e.g., motors), include a flyback diode across the load to protect the MOSFET from voltage spikes.

 Example Circuit with Arduino UNO

-The IRF2703PBF can be used to control a DC motor with an Arduino UNO.
+The IRF2703PBF can be used with an Arduino UNO to control a DC motor.
 Below is an example circuit and code:

 • Drain (D): Connect to one terminal of the motor.